geneontology/protege-tutorial/docs/Imports.md

 Ontology libraries
 -------------------

 Having to wait for Protégé to download ontologies from the web can be rather time consuming, so luckily Protégé has a mechanism for you define ontology libraries that enable you to store mapping between ontology IRIs and files on your filesystem.
-You can create edit your ontology library in the File -&gt; Edit ontology libraries… menu item.
+You can create edit your ontology library in the File > Edit ontology libraries… menu item.

 ![](./media/image66.png)
 ========================

 Ontology libraries are stored in a file on your system called catalog-001.xml.
-When you start working with protégé you will begin to notice many of these files cropping up on your file system.
+When you start working with Protégé you will begin to notice many of these files cropping up on your file system.
 Chose a catalog-001.xml file to edit and add ontology files to your library.

 ![](./media/image67.png)